daniel-le97/vlibsql/README.md

    - `liblibsql.dll` (Windows)
    - `liblibsql.a` (static)

-4. Copy `libsql.h` and the compiled library to your project directory or a standard system location.
+4. Copy `libsql.h` and the compiled library to ./thirdparty

 5. this wrapper supports static library or dynamic library